-As programmers, we spend much more of our time at work reading code than writing it.
+As programmers, we spend much more of our time at work reading code and doing code audits than writing it.
 Some of the code you're reading may not have been written by you.
 Reading code is an important skill that must be developed by every programmer in order to be successful in their job.

 Like any skill, exploring large codebases is one that is developed over time with practice.
 Nothing can replace experience, but there are certain tools that can help improve your workflow significantly.